Fly Fishing in the Canadian Cariboo

 As we neared the source of this commotion, it became obvious we had made it to fishing Nirvana.
 Ever so often, a giant rainbow would leap completely out of the water to snatch a white moth off the overhanging vegetation, sometimes a yard above the water!
 As we mentally marked the location, a loud splash behind us in the middle of the river would jerk us around.
 Where fluttering white wings had been a moment before, only the disturbed surface remained.

 After that first day on the water, we searched our tying materials for something to match a white moth.
-On size #2- #6 hooks, we formed a tapering body with some 1-millimeter thick white foam wrap we found lying around, and white elk hair wings to produce a caddis-like moth.
-We knocked ‘em dead over the next 6 days with this innovative white moth fly, created with the efficiency of teamwork..
+On size #2- #6 hooks with black thread, we formed a tapering body with some 1-millimeter thick white foam wrap we found lying around, and white elk hair wings to produce a caddis-like moth.
+We knocked ‘em dead over the next 6 days with this innovative white moth fly, created with the efficiency of teamwork.

 As most fly fishermen will tell you, catching fish is not the only reward of the journey.
 In most instances, beautiful scenery just happens to be where trout are found, so just being there is half the fun.
 There were many memories we experienced that completed the trip.
 As I viewed the photographs we took on our disposable cameras, or on Mike’s new digital, several highlights of the week came to mind: